TrickyOldFox/DjangoChatChannels/README.md

 templates for account management are located in /accounts/templates/registration, and in /static/ folder u may found style.css file.

-This project was built using https://github.com/justdjango/justchat/ repository as well as using templates of chat from https://bootsnipp.com/tags/chat.
-For simplicity backend is running with sqlite3 DB, this can be easily modified in chatsite/settings.py file
+This project was built using https://channels.readthedocs.io/en/latest/ for some basic templates of functions to use with Django Channels and https://github.com/justdjango/justchat/ repository for some templates for authentification process, as well as using templates of chat from https://bootsnipp.com/tags/chat.
+For simplicity backend is running with SQLite DB, this can be easily modified in chatsite/settings.py file